 The Best Wireless Router Review & Buyers Guide

-Wireless routers provide a convenient and easy way to roll out highspeed Internet access.
+Wireless routers (also known as Wifi routers) provide a convenient and easy way to roll out highspeed Internet access.
 This explains why many homes across the globe adopt them at a rapid pace.
 However, as wireless networking works by transmitting information over radio waves, it can be vulnerable to cybercriminals than a traditional wired network.

 Like signals coming from smartphones, signals from wireless routers can be intercepted.
 It’s hard to physically prevent strangers from connecting to your wireless network, thus your wireless router must have additional features to keep your network secure.
 Some of these features include a built-in firewall (stateful packet inspection), parental or administrative control, and encryption protocols supported.